SHOWING 1 - 1 OF 1 RESULTS

 These services are available to families regardless of whether they live on or off the military installation.
 Contact Behavioral Health at 760-577-6533 for more information or visit the Marine Corps Community Services Barstow website for scheduled classes.
 The NPSP is located at Building 218, McTureous Hall, but most classes are scheduled at Building 363, the Housing Community Center.

-For more information, go to the Marine Corps Community Services website.
+For more information go to the Marine Corps Community Services website.
+Program includes scheduled play days, crafts, parenting classes and more.

 Active duty families expecting a child or with a child under 6 years of age are eligible to participate free of charge in all of the services offered.
 This program offers expectant parents and parents of newborn and young children the opportunity to learn new skills as parents and to improve old ones.
 There are often many questions about the needs of infants and young children.
 The New Parent Support Program is a reliable source for answers to your questions in the privacy of your home.